Scottish-Tech-Army/soundscape-backend/docs/photondeploy.md

 - Change to your directory.

-- From that directory, run the following command. *FIXME: To be provided - some kind of better test process.*
+- From that directory, run the following command.

     ~~~bash
-    nohup bash /ROOT_OF_REPO/scripts/loadtest.sh prd2 &
+    nohup bash /ROOT_OF_REPO/scripts/photonloadtest.sh photon &
     ~~~

     (Note that we are now testing the live domains.)
 Double check that the tests are running correctly from the logs.
 The dashboard should show traffic in Front Door Manager, but (initially) not in your deployment.